ToriiX/Red-List-assessment-Analysis/README.md

 ### Objective:
-#### In this project, I wanted to investigate the overall comprehensiveness of the Red List, and if there are considerations that need to be taken if using the list as a guideline for wildlife conservation actions and measures.
+#### In this project I wanted to investigate the overall comprehensiveness of the Red List, and if there are considerations that need to be taken if using the list as a guideline for wildlife conservation actions and measures.

-### Research questions:
+### Questions:
 1. Which classes have the greatest number of assessed species?
 2. What is the assessment status distribution of the classes with the most assessed species, and how many percent of species are threatened in total?
 3. Which classes have the least number of assessed species?